marcelkorpel/hyperdeck-rc/README.md

 Please ensure that all the clips have [the same format, frame rate, and resolution](https://forum.blackmagicdesign.com/viewtopic.php?p=670924#p670924), otherwise the HyperDeck will not play all the clips, only some of them.
+You can, however, create separate playlists/timelines for parts of your screening, where the individual playlists contain only clips with the same frame rate (converting media to the same format and resolution should be doable; you shouldn't, of course, change the framerate of an invidual clip).

 Connect your HyperDeck with the laptop using an ethernet cable.